ruthie/listening-app/README.md

 It is a client side only act built with React

-## Available Scripts
+## Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:

-### `npm start`
+To set up your development environment, run: `npm install`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To run the app in the development mode, run: `npm start`, and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Configuration